To use Medicare services, you’ll need to apply to us to be recognised as either a nurse practitioner or midwife.

 - have a collaborative care arrangement in place.

-You can find information about collaborative arrangements on the Department of Health website.
+You can find information about collaborative arrangements on the Department of Health and Aged Care website.